Technology-Notes/kiemlicz-util-wiki/Docker.md

 Live container can be debugged as well:
 1. Grab the container name or ID: `docker ps`
 2. Attach to the container with: `docker exec -it /bin/bash`

+## Networking
+Networking system in Docker is configurable.
+It is possible to set different networking driver for containers using:
+`docker run --network=host ...`

+### bridge
+Default driver, creates the bridge that connects all containers withing Docker host.
+Docker host manages IP addresses and `iptables` rules governing inbound/outbound traffic.
+From Docker host it should be possible to reach any port on the running container (host has routing configured for containers subnet: `ip r s`)
+However by default containers will be unreachable from outside (outside of Docker host).
+In order to tell Docker host, that it should add `iptables` rules allows access to containers the port publish option must be used: `docker run... -p 8080:80 ...`.
+The `-p hostPort:containerPort` maps (TCP by default) port 8080 on the host to the container port 80.

+### host
+Uses the host networking interfaces.
+No network isolation.
+The `ip a` output from within the container will print same entries as `ip a` on the Docker host

+### overlay
+Use when multiple containers need to communicate with each other and containers are scattered among different Docker hosts

+### macvlan
+TODO

+### none
+Disables networking

+### custom
+TODO

 ## Configuration
 `dockerd` uses following configuration files: